WolfoIsBestWolf/ror2-LittleGameplayTweaks/mod-LittleGameplayTweaks/README.md

+### Info
+This mod is required by all players.

+If you wish to use this mod with players who do not have it.
+You can disable any new content added by this mod.\
+This includes, the new Twisted Scavengers, Red Multishops and Aquaduct Elders using bands.

 ## Spawn Pools
 A couple enemies have been moved or replaced to encourage enemy diversity.\
 Check Wiki entry on details.\